 - Stay away from hormone disrupters!
 Plastic contains a whole host of chemicals which can disrupt our hormones.
 Use glass or steel storage for your foods and liquids and stay away from plastic wraps!
 Parabens are another hormone disrupter and commonly found in a lot of personal care products so make sure anything that you are putting on your body is as natural and low tox as possible to avoid these nasties!

-- Flower essence blend I most recommend if you are suffering from hormonal disruption or is the Female blend or PMS Pack.
+- Flower essence blends I most recommend if you are suffering from hormonal disruption is the Female blend or Female Support Pack.
 Also check out my Ask Alisha blog about Periods and Giving Yourself a Break.

 Gut and Immune Health

 I have a lot of info on gut health and encourage you to read more HERE on this topic if you haven't already but I simply can't have a Heath Cheat Sheet without mentioning gut health!
 It is the front line of our whole body's health.

 - Make sure you are consuming friendly bacteria daily.
 So embrace your fermented foods.
 Get into sauerkraut, kefir, naturally fermented veggies, kombucha or even taking a daily probiotic.